Desperate Characters (novel): Publication history

 Desperate Characters fell out of print until its 1980 reissue by Godine, which included an afterword by Irving Howe.
 After another period out of print, it was reissued in 1999 by W.W.
 Norton, with a preface by Jonathan Franzen.
 The 1999 reissue was inspired by the publication in Harper’s of "Why Bother?", in which Franzen lauds the novel.
 It has been translated into Spanish, Italian, German, Swedish, French, Portuguese, Greek, and Slovak.

 Critical reception

 The novel received generally good reviews both upon its release and in subsequent printings.
 Howe, in his afterword to the 1980 reissue, placed it within "a major American tradition, the line of the short novel exemplified by Billy Budd, The Great Gatsby, Miss Lonelyhearts and Seize the Day": a tradition in which "everything—action, form, language—is fiercely compressed, and often enough, dark-grained as well."
 In his preface to the new edition, Franzen called it the greatest realist novel of the postwar era.

 Adaptations in other media

 The book was made into a movie starring Shirley MacLaine in 1971.
 Fox did not like the movie: "The whole thing lacked a certain kind of inner gravity."

 Appearances in popular culture

-The book was referenced in the first season of the Netflix series You.
+The book was referenced in the first season of the Netflix series You, alongside its literary basis, You.